nvidia-cosmos/cosmos-predict2/documentations/inference_text2image.md

     --model_size 2B \
     --save_path outputs/text2image_2b.jpg
 ```
-The 14B model can be run similarly by changing the model size parameter.
+The 0.6B or 14B model can be run similarly by changing the model size parameter.

 ### Batch Image Generation